 If you notice an increase in hair loss throughout the body, you should seek a vet’s diagnosis for any of the conditions or symptoms listed above.

-Guinea Pig Losing Hair on Back Legs
+Guinea Pig Losing Hair on Their Back Legs

 Guinea pigs like to engage in barbering each other or self barbering.
 It gets concerning when they overdo it and start self-mutilating themselves.
 The hair loss in the back legs could be due to boredom or lack of enrichment.